 18. Stir and mix very well.

-21. Continue to saute till oil leaves the sides of the masala and the masala is well browned.
+21. Continue to saute till oil leaves the sides of the masala and the color of the masala changes.
+The masala will also look glossy.

 22. Then add 4.5 to 5 cups of chopped palak.
 Mix well.